A good TFTP server should be part of every admin’s toolkit.

 What is TFTP?

-TFTP, or Trivial File Transfer Protocol, is a very basic file transfer protocol.
-It’s simple, non-extensible, and usually used for transferring small files.
+TFTP, or Trivial File Transfer Protocol, is a simple and basic file transfer protocol.
+It’s particularly useful for transferring small files and is characterized by its non-extensible design.

 What is TFTP?